PureDarwin/XPC/README.md

 # libxpc

 An open-source reimplementation of Apple's XPC library and launchd for PureDarwin.
-Based on (launchd 842.1.4)[https://opensource.apple.com/tarballs/launchd/launchd-842.1.4.tar.gz] and iXsystems's skeleton re-implementation of libxpc.
+Based on (launchd 842.91.1)[https://opensource.apple.com/tarballs/launchd/launchd-842.91.1.tar.gz] and iXsystems's skeleton re-implementation of libxpc.

 **NOTE: The code in this repo compiles and runs but is currently untested.
 In particular, the implementation of xpc is incomplete, with many functions being no-ops.**

 This project differs from a 'pure' launchd built from Apple's source to align better with what can be inferred of the current (macOS 10.13) implementation:

 * `liblaunch.dylib` contains no code.
 Instead it acts as a proxy to `libxpc.dylib` by way of indirect symbols.
-(But see note below.)
-* `libxpc.dylib` contains the bulk of the logic that was in `liblaunch.dylib`, along with the untested XPC code.
+* `libxpc.dylib` contains the bulk of the logic that was in `liblaunch.dylib`, along with the untested / non-existant XPC code.
 * `launchd` is mostly unchanged, although audit logging is currently disabled.
 * `launchctl` has had a couple of code paths commented-out so that it builds.
 * A launch daemon script is included to launch bash at startup.

 #### Note

-The code in this repo is very much a work in progress.

-`liblaunch` in it's current for is unusable, so you will need to find a working version (see below).

 This version of `launchd` does not correctly bootstrap the system.
 It has been modified to launch `bash` at startup, so at least you can continue using the system after boot, and maybe investigate why bootstrapping isn't working.

 #### Prerequisites

 You will need a version of `libSystem` which links to `libxpc`, like [this one](https://github.com/Andromeda-OS/Libsystem).

-You will also need a complete version of `liblaunch`, since the empty version not only doesn't work (not that it was expected to) but causes problems.
-There is a version available in [this](https://github.com/libsystem-ethan/esdarwin) repo.
-It also contains a version of `libcoreservices`, which is required.
+You will also need a version of `libcoreservices`, which it requires.
+You can find one [here](https://github.com/libsystem-ethan/esdarwin).

 You will also need a version of `libedit`.